Balmorhea, TX

 29 people

-As of 2023, 6.73% of Balmorhea, TX residents (34 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.73% of Balmorhea, TX residents (34 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Balmorhea, TX was 6.28%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Balmorhea, TX compared to that of it's neighboring and parent geographies.